January 22, 2025

 The Solitaire is highly sought after by collectors.
 There were only 1000 lamps produced in this style, and only one color - white moonstone.
 It has not been found in any printed sales literature and it has never been reproduced.

-Nickel Table Lamp Details
+Solitaire Table Lamp Details

 Model - B